TechTucson/TC2-BBS-mesh/ENHANCEMENT-TIME.md

 # Let's have the BOT give us it's current time

+### requirements.txt
+- I don't know if this specific one is needed but we'll add datetime to the requirements.txt

 ### config.ini
 - Let's scroll down to the utilities_menu_items and add T
 - It should look something like this now: